xenit-eu/docker-tomcat/README.md

 ### How to build

-Release builds are produced by [Travis](https://travis-ci.org/xenit-eu/) driving Gradle from a `.travis.yml` file.
+Builds are produced by [GitHub Actions](https://docs.github.com/en/free-pro-team@latest/actions) driving Gradle from a GitHub workflow file.

 To build a local version of the _tomcat_ images: